The Crossing Guard

 The Crossing Guard is a 1995 American independent drama film co-produced, written, and directed by Sean Penn.
 The film stars Jack Nicholson, David Morse, Robin Wright and Anjelica Huston.
 It tells the story of Freddy Gale, a man who has been tormented for more than five years by his daughter's death in a car accident.
 When he finds out that the man who was responsible for the death is being released from prison, he decides to seek vengeance.

-The film was released on November 16, 1995, and received generally positive reviews from critics.
+The film was released by Miramax Films on November 16, 1995, and received generally positive reviews from critics but was a box office disappointment, grossing $7 million against a $9 million budget.

 This was the last film scored by Jack Nitzsche.

 Plot

 Jewelry store owner Freddy Gale has been tormented for five years following the death of his daughter, Emily.
 Once a devoted husband and father, he is now an alcoholic who spends his nights in strip clubs, sleeping with strippers.
 When John Booth, the drunk driver who killed his daughter, is released from prison, Freddy visits his ex-wife Mary and reveals to her that he plans to kill Booth.
 She begs him not to, but an altercation occurs, with Mary's husband confronting Freddy.
 The two men briefly fight, and Freddy leaves.

 Booth resides in a trailer outside his parents' house.
 He merely desires to resume his life outside of prison, although he is haunted and remorseful for killing Emily.
 One night, Freddy arrives at the Booth residence, armed with a pistol.
 He clumsily breaks into the trailer and tries to shoot, but he forgot to load a magazine.
 John calmly explains he won't call the police and will let Freddy kill him, but asks for some time to savor his freedom.
 Freddy gives John three days to live.

 John tries to live his life as best as he can before the third day arrives.
 He meets an artist named JoJo at a friend's party.
 They have a brief romance before she realizes that he cannot let go of the mistake he made.
 He reveals to her that when he hit Emily, he came to her side as she was dying and Emily apologized to him for "not having looked both ways."
 John goes to Emily's grave and leaves flowers, but he leaves when he sees Mary there.